If you would like to get involved in the common good outside of work and school, you can complete a Federal Volunteer Service.

 - If you are older than 27, you can also complete the Federal Volunteer Service part-time (at least 20 hours per week).

-- You will receive pocket money: The maximum amount is EUR 423 per month (as of 2022).
+- You will receive pocket money: The maximum amount is currently EUR 390.00 per month.

 - Your contributions to social security and statutory accident insurance are paid by the assignment location.